t3hmun/t3hmun.github.io-old/posts/2016-12-13_Mobile App Usability Design Considerations.md

 The bigger the screen the worse it gets, to the point where you can no longer reach the edge to swipe.
 To add to this the gesture often gets confused with swiping the screen content, the Google Maps app is a prime example.

 ### Floating Action Button

 The second android approach is the floating action button, a round button in the bottom corner of the screen.
 That is position in my bad comfort zone, but this kind of menu should't be used that often so it is OK.
 However I do have a problem with them, I rarely notice them.
-I'm not sure if it is just my my mind filtering things, or the lower visibility of bottom corners.
+I'm not sure if it is just my mind filtering things, or the lower visibility of bottom corners.
 I find the floating action button design to be a mess, I rarely have any idea of what it is going to do.

 ### Tab Bar